Benfica 1 Ajax 1: Onana goes from zero to hero

 A victory would have been enough for the Eredivisie side to guarantee progression from Group E, but Erik ten Hag's men fell behind in the 29th minute when Jonas capitalised on Onana's calamitous error.

-But with Jonas spurning a great opportunity to make it two, Benfica was punished midway through the second half when Dusan Tadic forced home from a tight angle.
+But with Jonas spurning a great opportunity to make it two, Benfica were punished midway through the second half when Dusan Tadic forced home from a tight angle.

 The hosts rallied, but Onana went from villain to hero when he pulled off a pair of outstanding stoppage-time saves to deny Rafa Silva and Gabriel Pires and secure a point which puts Ajax on the verge of the knockout stages.